quentinprieels/TFE25-462-rnfoc-ofdm/ROADMAP.md

 ### Block validation

-- [ ] Solve error in the BER after reception => why is there some points not in the constellation?
+- [x] Solve error in the BER after reception => why is there some points not in the constellation?
+  This was solved by adding the oversampling factor to the signal like in the default code
 - [ ] Create a benchmark for the OFDM receiver
   - [ ] BER with and without synchronization
   - [ ] Metric difference between simulation and hardware